Byron/gitoxide/crate-status.md

 * [ ] **revparse** - obtain an object ID from short or long hashes, reference names or reference log [or more][revparse].
 * **Stores**
   * [ ] disable transactions during [quarantine]
+  * [x] namespaces
+    * a server-side feature to transparently isolate refs in a single shared repository, allowing all forks to live in the same condensed repository.
   * **loose file**
     * [x] ref validation
     * [x] find single ref by name